Series / Power Rangers Dino Charge

 - Shout-Out: While fighting a monster in space thanks to the Plesio Charge Megazord's flight capabilities, Shelby's Pre-Mortem One-Liner is "Let's make space his final frontier!"

-- Shown Their Work: Chase's Kiwi slang (Such as calling Riley "You beauty!" in "When Logic Fails", which is slang for "Good job!") is quite accurate.
+- Chase's Kiwi slang (Such as calling Riley "You beauty!" in "When Logic Fails", which is slang for "Good job!") is quite accurate.
+To be fair, James Davies is a native New Zealander, which sort of makes it Real Life Writes the Plot, not dissimilar to Richard Brancatisano (Xander) in Power Rangers Mystic Force.

 - The Starscream: Heckyl/Snide is shown to be more ambitious than the other Monsters Of The Week that the Rangers have fought.
 With Sledge out of the way, he's now the new Big Bad for Dino Supercharge.